Stably irrational hypersurfaces of small slopes: Introduction

 \subsection{Method}

-Instead of degenerations to mildly singular varieties in positive characteristic, used by Koll\'ar \cite{kollar} and Totaro \cite{totaro}, we use in this paper a degeneration in equal characteristic, but to a highly singular hypersurface $Z\subset \CP^{N+1}$.
+Instead of degenerations to mildly singular varieties in characteristic two, used by Koll\'ar \cite{kollar} and Totaro \cite{totaro}, we use in this paper a degeneration to a highly singular hypersurface $Z\subset \CP^{N+1}$ (corresponding to $p\to 0$ in the equation in Section \ref{subsec:equations}).
 In fact, the singularities of $Z$ are so bad that the degeneration method of Voisin \cite{voisin} and Colliot-Th\'el\`ene--Pirutka \cite{CT-Pirutka} that has been used in \cite{totaro} does not seem to apply, see Remark \ref{rem:CH0} below.
 Instead, Theorem \ref{thm:main:intro} is an application of the method that I have introduced in \cite{Sch1} and which generalizes \cite{voisin,CT-Pirutka} to degenerations where much more complicated singularities are allowed.

 One important condition which the degeneration methods in \cite{voisin,CT-Pirutka} and \cite{Sch1} have in common is the existence of some specialization $Z$ of the varieties we are interested in, such that stable irrationality for $Z$ can be detected via some cohomological obstruction, e.g.\ via the existence of some nontrivial unramified cohomology class $\alpha\in H^n_{nr}(k(Z)/k,\Z/2)$, see \cite{CTO}.
 The key novelty of the strategy in \cite{Sch1} is however the observation that instead of a careful analysis of the singularities of $Z$, needed for the arguments in \cite{CT-Pirutka}, it suffices to check that the unramified class $\alpha$ restricts to zero on all exceptional divisors of a resolution of singularities of $Z$.
 It is exactly this flexibility, that we will crucially exploit in this paper.